fzbowers/RecipeBox/README.md

 ## Website Logo
 ![](WebsiteLogo.png)

+## Product Describtion
+Recipe Box is a website that allows users to store their favorite recipes.
+Users can create sections to organize their recipes, or they can search by for a recipe by its name.
+Users can also create a shopping list.

 ## How to view our website
 In the RecipeBox directory, use the following commands:
 - source recipe_box/venv/bin/activate